andyrids/pico-webserver/README.md

 ## Introduction

-This MicroPython project acts as a template, which forms the basis for creating a Pico W 'thing' in an AWS IoT Core context.
-It also acts as a template for Micropython projects that need to facilitate access to WiFi through serving a credentials form.
-The default `main.py` runs an async application function (`async_main`), which carries out the following steps:
+This MicroPython project uses the `microdot` library to create a webserver on a Raspberry Pi Pico W. The default `main.py` runs an async application function (`async_main`), which carries out the following steps:

 1. Attempt WiFi STA connection using env/secrets
 2. Synchronise network time on STA connection